R2Northstar/ModdingDocs/docs/source/squirrel/intro.rst

 Integer
 ------

-The keyword to initialize an int in squirrel is ``int``.
+The type for an interger (whole number) in squirrel is ``int``.
 It represents a 32-bit whole number.
 It is declared like this:

 .. code-block:: javascript